docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 What does the script that imports the certificates do:

-1. Check if there are new certs in the `/tmp/ssl` folder.
+1. Check if there are new certs in the internal container folder: `/tmp/ssl`.
 2. Check with the ssl cert fingerprint if they differ from the current certificates.
 3. If so it will copy the certs to the right places.
 4. And restart postfix and dovecot.